 Buying Life Insurance After a Divorce

-Which type of life insurance policy should you buy after your divorce depends on your financial needs and how much you can afford to pay.
+Which type of life insurance policy should you buy and how much life insurance do you need after your divorce depends on your financial needs and how much you can afford to pay.
 Term life insurance is the best option for most people because it is affordable and simple to understand.
 However, divorcees with special needs may benefit from opting for permanent life insurance.

 Permanent life insurance, in contrast, lasts until you die, provided you pay the premiums.
 Many of these plans, like whole life and universal life insurance policies, also build cash value over time.
 On average, permanent life insurance is six to 10 times costlier than term life.
 All the same, it can be a good option for a parent of a child with special needs.
 That is because you can rest easy knowing your beneficiary will receive the death benefit regardless of when you pass away.